shoelace-style/shoelace/docs/getting-started/installation.md

 A [custom elements bundle](https://stenciljs.com/docs/custom-elements) is also exposed so you can import components and register them individually.
 This is a flexible alternative to the lazy loading approach described above.

-To import a single Shoelace components, use this syntax.
+To import a single Shoelace component, use this syntax.

 ```js
 import { Button } from '@shoelace-style/shoelace/dist/custom-elements';